 All graduating seniors will be required to complete an exit survey form and/or participate in an exit interview.
 Students will be questioned as to their opinions on such subjects as value of courses in their curriculum, expediency of course offerings, and evaluation of instructors.
 The results of these surveys will be compiled and problematic areas identified for a periodic assessment of the departments courses and programs.

-Each graduating senior will be required to take at least one of the following examinations: departmental exit examination, ETS Major Field Examination, ASCP Certification Examination for Medical Technologist, or ARRT Examination for Certification in Radiography.
-The results from MCAT, DAT, Major Field Exam, ASCP, and ARRT examinations will be compared to national scores for assessment of program progress.
+Each graduating senior will be required to take at least one of the following examinations: departmental exit examination, ASCP BOC, PRAXIS, or ARRT Examination for Certification in Radiography.
+The results from ASCP, PRAXIS, and ARRT examinations will be compared to national scores for assessment of program progress.

-A student majoring in Biology Science Education—Grades 6-12 or Environmental Science Education—Grades 6-12 is responsible for all requirements pertaining to Teacher Education Preparation.
+A student majoring in Biological Science with a concentration in Biology Education-Grades 6-12 is responsible for all requirements pertaining to Teacher Education Preparation.